Sustainable Environment Conservation Activities

 Ito-Yokado has been participating in the Green Down Project, the objective of which is appropriate disposal and recycling of down products.
 As of March 2020, Ito-Yokado stores have perfected their systems for collecting down jackets, now enabling drop-off of down futons and down jackets at all times.
 Also, as of November 2020, approximately 70 store locations had begun selling products made of down collected and recycled through this project.

-From March 2020 to February 2023, a total of 5,354 down items were collected from customers through this project.
-The revenues garnered from selling these items, approximately \1,290,000 (excluding tax), were donated to the Kiritappu Wetland National Trust, an organization that works for the conservation of key habitats for waterfowl.
+From March 2020 to December 2023, a total of 5,613 items were collected, and the proceeds from their sale, amounting to approximately 170,000 yen (including tax), were donated to the Certified NPO Kiritappu Wetland National Trust, an organization dedicated to preserving wetlands that are crucial habitats for waterfowl.

 Initiatives for Material Issue 6